KaitlynParsons/TimesheetManager/README.md

 # TimesheetManager
-TimesheetManager is a project to fill out a basic timesheet template.
+TimesheetManager is a project to fill out a basic timesheet template using the iTextSharp package.

 # Milestones
 - [x] Create controllers and models